 What we do to support our commitment

 - We were the first major beef processor to incorporate third-party remote video auditing (RVA) of animal welfare practices, by Arrowsight, at all of our North American harvest facilities.
-Additionally, we are an industry leader in installing third-party RVA monitoring at our turkey harvest facilities and in our chicken processing facility at London, Ontario, Canada.
+Additionally, we are an industry leader in installing third-party RVA monitoring at our U.S. turkey harvest facilities and in our chicken processing facility at London, Ontario, Canada.

 - Prior to selling our pork processing business in late 2015, we were the first in the industry to institute a policy of purchasing hogs in the United States only from farms that have been certified under the National Pork Producers Council’s Pork Quality Assurance Plus (PQA+) program, which includes strong animal welfare standards.